authorbeard/Omnivore-peck/README.md

 # Omnivore

-Omnivore is, at present, an api that returns lists of food truck data pulled from San Francisco's public API.
-It allows you to filter based on permit status, search for specific foods, do both or just ask for a random truck.
+Omnivore allows users to search for food trucks in San Francisco, based on food offered or application status -- or, if you're hungry but indecisive (and/or adventurous), it'll return a random truck.
+It pulls data from [the city of San Francisco's public api](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data).

 It's called Omnivore-Peck (well, the repo is, anyway) because I got the idea to work with this API from [this assessment repo](https://github.com/peck/engineering-assessment).

 I am going to continue building this out as a way to try out some new technologies and keep myself sharp while I'm looking for work.
-[The first version will use Hotwire and Rails 7, as you can probably tell from the repo name.](https://github.com/authorbeard/Omnivore-hotwire-rails) As of right now, I plan to get it basically functional, do some refactoring, then do the whole thing again in another stack.
+[The first full version will use Hotwire and Rails 7, as you can probably tell from the repo name.](https://github.com/authorbeard/Omnivore-hotwire-rails) As of right now, I plan to get it basically functional, do some refactoring, then do the whole thing again in another stack.

+This one stops more or less where I would if I'd followed the Peck guidelines, linked to above, a bit more scrupulously (instead I took a bit more time; I explain why down below).

 ### Requirements